-2.6.6 Rule-points analysis
+2.6.6 Rule-points and 2-rule-points analysis

-Rule-centres analysis is a quick method of checking whether points constructed from the ETC centres of a triangle coincide with any ETC centre of the reference triangle.
-Rule-point analysis is performed on a generic construction, where a point, say X, is created with the ETC1 rule (for some triangle).
-This means that the point X can occupy the position of various ETC centres of this triangle.
-The rule-centres analysis of the point P which is constructionally dependent on point X. The analysis finds out whether the point P coincides with a centre of the reference triangle as the point X takes the place of the ETC centres of a triangle.
+Rule-points and 2-rule-points analysis are quick methods of checking whether points constructed from the ETC centres of a triangle coincide with any ETC centre of the reference triangle.
+Rule-point analysis is performed on a generic construction, where a point, say X, is created with the ETC1 rule (for some triangle), and there is also a point, say P, which constructionally depends on the point X. The point X can occupy the position of various ETC centres of this triangle.
+The rule-centres analysis of the point P finds out whether the point P coincides with a centre of the reference triangle as the point X takes the place of the ETC centres of a triangle.
 It is a rather simple and fast operation.